-Writing can be a challenge when there’s too much noise to focus.
-Escape the hustle and bustle of every day life and enjoy each other’s company in a secluded location.
-Rent an AirBnB or a cabin in the woods to spend a few days reflecting on your relationship and discussing the future.
+Writing can be a challenge when there’s too much noise to focus on.
+Escape the hustle and bustle of everyday life and enjoy each other’s company in a secluded location.
+Rent an Airbnb or a cabin in the woods to spend a few days reflecting on your relationship and discussing the future.
 Your time as an engaged couple doesn’t last long, making this experience even sweeter.
-Looking for more structure to your getaway?
-Check out your local faith centers and couple’s counseling programs for premarital retreats, which often include an agenda of activities to get in tune with each other while also meeting other couples who are in the same stage of life.

 3. Interview married couples you admire

 Remember that writing your vows includes making promises to your partner for the future.
 To find out what makes a healthy marriage work, check in with couples whose marriages you look up to.
 The insight they share–whether it’s from one year of marriage or fifty–can be invaluable to your own marriage as well as your vows.
 Plus, how fun would it be to interview your parents, grandparents, or favorite married friends about their love and how their relationship has changed over the course of their marriage?

 4. Meet up with the best man or maid of honor